Strawhorse/School_website/README.md

 - Backend will mainly be PHP for database interaction; Laravel to create chat functionality (later)
 - Node.js will be used to make API calls for the main page/alternatively JS APIs will be used for promises/fetch requests
 - Running on XAMPP server with PHPAdmin and MySQL

+**Learning outcomes**
+- Using Udemy courses on PHP and Laravel to boost back end knowledge
+- Create a functional website with a back end, database, and API integration